 For Christians, Passover is of special interest.
 It is linked to The Last Supper, as Jesus chose to celebrate the Passover Seder with his disciples as the last meal before he was put to death.
 It was at this Seder that the first Eucharist took place.
-Join us for a wonderful meal, with songs & stories, celebrating the Jews flight from Egypt, as we connect generations - from our Old Testament ancestors, to the time of Jesus, to those of us alive today - remembering those who are free, and those who are yet to be freed.
+Join us for a wonderful service with songs & stories celebrating the Jews flight from Egypt as we connect generations - from our Old Testament ancestors, to the time of Jesus, to those of us alive today - remembering those who are free, and those who are yet to be freed.

 Saint Luke's Episcopal Church